archipelago-art/archipelago-docs/docs/api/token_routes.md

 ---
 layout: default
-title: Token Routes
+title: 🖌️ Token Routes
 parent: API Routes
 nav_order: 4
 ---

-# :art: Token Routes
+# 🖌️ Token Routes

 The Token routes are a sub-section of the broader Collections routes and enable retrieval of information about individual tokens.